-How We Energetically Hold Space for Others
+How You Energetically Hold Space for Others

 Depending on human design and purpose, some of us naturally and even unconsciously absorb, process, and share energy.
-Empaths tend to feel, hear or know information and energy.
+Empaths tend to feel, hear, or know information and energy.
 They may step into a room and sense the feelings of those that were there before them.
 They may tear up as soon as they see someone else cry.

 Recognize that you may already be living into your purpose as your body and aura are transforming the energy of everyone and every space that you encounter.
 If you are intrigued by this idea, you may wish to begin a practice of consciously sending healing energy.
 All it takes is presence, willingness, and intention.

-How We Treat Others
+How You Treat Others